- •63% of vibe coders have no coding background - the barrier to building has permanently shifted. I had coding experience, but not React.

 The Plan - No Code, Just Clarity

-Told Claude the outcome: a portfolio that gets coffee meetings.
+Told Claude Code the outcome: a portfolio that gets coffee meetings.
 We mapped the pages, the assets, the visitor flow.
 Blueprint done.
 No code written.

 Homepage - Shipped